-This feature first appeared in the Crystal Palace v West Hma United matchday programme – 17th October 2015.
+This interview first appeared in the Crystal Palace v West Ham United matchday programme – 17th October 2015.

 When Wilfried Zaha, Yannick Bolasie and co are in full flight, Martin Kelly has one of the best views in football.
 Sat behind the explosive, exciting wingers is a man who is happy to unceremoniously tidy up and give them the ball so he can watch them do their thing, and with two clean sheets in a row and the Eagles flying high in the table, the plan seems to be working to perfection.

 Having played against some of world football’s best wingers Martin Kelly knows a thing or two about the trickiest customers in the game.
 He’s come up against Ryan Giggs, Eden Hazard, Raheem Sterling, Alexis Sanchez and Gareth Bale to name a few, but there’s two names that he’s happy won’t be giving him sleepless nights anytime soon – Wilfried Zaha and Yannick Bolasie.

 The Palace pair have been in sparkling form – and have had to be with Bakary Sako and Jason Puncheon also adept in their positions – but they would be the first to admit that their safety net behind them do the dirty work to allow them to dazzle.

 Fans remember the silky skills that lead to goals or win penalties, but the time and space the wingers operate in to do the damage is created by the selfless, often unused runs that Kelly and the other Eagles’ full-backs produce to cause confusion in the opposition defence.